summary

 AI Summary

-This bill addresses electric vehicle (EV) charging infrastructure in Hawaii by implementing several key provisions.
-Beginning July 1, 2026, all new state building construction with parking must include a predetermined number of electric vehicle charger-ready parking stalls, which means having the necessary electrical infrastructure to support Level 2 charging stations.
-The Hawaii State Energy Office is required to conduct a comprehensive survey of existing state facilities and parking lots to identify between four to ten high-priority locations for EV charging infrastructure retrofits.
-The survey will consider factors such as location, expected future demand, estimated retrofit costs, and potential synergies with other planned improvements.
-The bill establishes a statewide goal of retrofitting state facilities to be EV charger-ready and appropriates funds for detailed cost assessments and potential installations.
-The legislation is motivated by the growing adoption of electric vehicles in Hawaii (15% of new car sales in 2024) and aims to provide charging options for people who may not have access to home charging, such as renters and low-income families.
-By encouraging workplace and state facility charging, the bill also seeks to support grid efficiency by promoting daytime charging when energy is typically cheaper and cleaner.
+This bill aims to support electric vehicle (EV) infrastructure in Hawaii by requiring new state building construction to include EV-ready parking spaces and establishing a statewide plan for retrofitting existing state facilities with EV charging capabilities.
+Specifically, starting July 1, 2026, all new state building construction with parking must include a number of parking stalls that are "electric vehicle charger-ready," which means having sufficient electrical infrastructure to support Level 2 charging stations.
+The Hawaii State Energy Office will conduct a comprehensive survey of existing state facilities, including parking lots, to identify between four and ten high-priority sites for EV charging infrastructure retrofits.
+The bill requires the office to submit a detailed report to the Legislature before the 2026 regular session, outlining the survey results and recommended facilities for upgrades.
+Additionally, the bill appropriates funds for conducting cost assessments and installing EV charging systems at these high-priority state facilities.
+The legislation is motivated by the growing adoption of electric vehicles in Hawaii, which increased to 15% of new car sales in 2024, and aims to provide more charging options, particularly for renters and low-income families who may not have home charging access, while also supporting grid efficiency by encouraging daytime charging.

 Committee Categories